dipockdas/simplelog/README.md

 Step 2:
 Log into your Splunk instance, navigate to Settings »  Data Inputs » HTTP Event Collector. (http://localhost:8000/en-US/manager/search/http-eventcollector).
 Create a new token and copy the Token Value to the index.js file and save the edits.
+Do NOT enable indexer acknowledgment on the token.

 Notes:
 Recommended that you select a new index and sourcetype when you set up the token.
 If the index does not exist create a new one.